 Jeffrey McGregor, Assistant Chief of Police

-Assistant Chief McGregor is a Master Police Officer, TCLEOSE Police Instructor, Certified Physical Fitness Instructor, Crisis Intervention Team Specialist, Certified Field Training Officer, Certified Public Manager and a Certified Crime Prevention Specialist.
+Assistant Chief McGregor is a Master Police Officer, TCLEOSE Police Instructor, Certified Physical Fitness Instructor, Crisis Intervention Team Specialist, Certified Field Training Officer, Certified Public Manager, Certified Mental Health Police Officer and a Certified Crime Prevention Specialist.
 He is a graduate of the Law Enforcement Management Institute of Texas Leadership Command College, the FBI National Academy, and the Police Executive Research Forum, Senior Management Institute Program.

 Assistant Chief of Police Jeffrey McGregor has successfully completed National Incident Management System (NIMS) Intermediate Incident Command System (ICS) 300 and Advance ICS 400 training.
 He also holds a Bachelor of Science degree from Excelsior College.